-In 1974 \citet{horndeski1974second} has formulated a Generalized $4D$($= 3 \mathrm{space} + 1 \mathrm{time}$) theory of gravity.
-Horndeski's theory find several applications in physics in general.
-From explaination of Gravitational waves\cite{babichev2017stability} to black hole models\cite{charmousis2015lovelock,babichev2018hamiltonian,babichev2017stability}.
-Recently there are several efforts to explain the large scale structures.
-This theory was reformulate to contain several other paradigms, such as that of inflation, as \citet{kobayashi2011generalized} have showed.
+In 1974, \citet{horndeski1974second} formulated a generali\SorZ{}ed $4D$($= 3\;\mathrm{space} + 1\;\mathrm{time}$) theory of gravity.
+Horndeski's theory finds several applications in physics in general.
+From explanation of gravitational waves~\cite{babichev2017stability} to black hole models~\cite{charmousis2015lovelock,babichev2018hamiltonian,babichev2017stability}.
+There are several recent efforts to explain LSS using the Horndeski framework.
+This theory was also reformulated to contain several other paradigms, such as that of inflation, as \citet{kobayashi2011generalized} have showed.

-Modern Theories of Horndeski are built using the action principle:
+Modern Horndeski theories are built using the action principle: